 You certainly won’t be disappointed in visiting the Palenque site, it is a lot quieter than visiting Chichen Itza or Tulum which are quite touristy.

-Some of the famous Mayan Ruins throughout Mexico are in the Yucatan – Izamal, Chichen Itza and Uxmal.
+Some famous Mayan Ruins throughout Mexico are in the Yucatan – Izamal, Chichen Itza and Uxmal.

-Mexico also has Aztec Ruins – Teotihuacan which can be visited by a tour from Mexico City, the Great Pyramid of Cholula near Puebla and Monte Alban in Oaxaca.
+Mexico also has Aztec Ruins – Teotihuacan, which a tour from Mexico City can visit; the Great Pyramid of Cholula near Puebla; and Monte Alban in Oaxaca.

-There is not much to see around the modern town of Palenque, the drawcard really are the ruins.
-Outside of Palenque, there are a few more places to visit such as waterfalls and an Eco-park which I will include further down in the article for your information.
+There is not much to see around the modern town of Palenque, the drawcard are the ruins.
+Outside of Palenque, there are a few more places to visit, such as waterfalls and an Eco-park, which I will include further down in the article for your information.

 Need a place to stay in Palenque?